Hays reiterates full-year outlook on strong local growth

-British recruiting company Hays (HAYS.L) reaffirmed its full-year operating profit outlook of around 140 million pounds ($238 million) after seeing strong growth in net fees in the UK and Ireland of 11 percent.
+July 10 British recruiting company Hays reaffirmed its full-year operating profit outlook of around 140 million pounds ($238 million) after seeing strong growth in net fees in the UK and Ireland of 11 percent.

 The company said demand in the UK and Ireland was boosted by a pick up in permanent placements in finance, information technology and construction.